SSWConsulting/SSW.Rules.Content/rules/screenshots-avoid-walls-of-text/rule.md

 Consider the following points:

-* Efficiency - Screenshots enable people cc’ed to check the task by quickly skimming, not needing to click on links.
+* **Efficiency** - Screenshots enable people cc’ed to check the task by quickly skimming, not needing to click on links
-* Capture the moment - Tasks can take time to get to, often weeks or months!
-Reports and dashboards change over time and without a screenshot, a developer probably won't know what the person was looking at.
+* **Capture the moment** - Tasks can take time to get to, often weeks or months!
+Reports and dashboards change over time and without a screenshot, a developer probably won't know what the person was looking at
-* Clear and concise - Screenshots are like the ‘x’ in  the useful format of change x to y (see related rules) Make the task as clear as possible!
+* **Clear and concise** - Screenshots are like the ‘x’ in  the useful format of change x to y (see related rules) Make the task as clear as possible!

-You can take screen captures to the next level by adding balloons that have the appropriate text (aka speech bubbles).
-Sometimes you need only the text in the balloon and no text in the email.
-The balloon is great because you can point to a specific part of the image.
-It is much easier than reading the old ‘Wall of Text’.

 <!--endintro-->